 - Consider therapy or a support group if you are feeling burdened by caring for your loved one.

-- Encourage your elderly loved one to be weary when partaking in financial decisions.
+- Encourage your elderly loved one to be wary when partaking in financial decisions.
 Tell them to seek the advice of a lawyer, a trusted family member or friend before signing any important documents.

 If you suspect that your loved one is a victim of elder abuse, talk to them directly or to the supervisor or medical director at the nursing home facility in which they reside.
 By encouraging them to open up to you about any concerns they may have about the care they are receiving, you will be prepared to assist them in getting out of the shroud of abuse.